 Graduate Program in Aerospace Science & Engineering

-UTIAS offers graduate programs leading to research intensive MASc and PhD degrees and a professionally-oriented MEng degree.
+UTIAS offers graduate programs leading to research intensive MASc and PhD degrees and a professionally oriented MEng degree.
 Graduate research areas include aircraft flight systems and control, flight simulation, computational fluid dynamics, combustion and propulsion, aerodynamic shape optimization, experimental fluid dynamics, flow control, structural mechanics, advanced composite materials, multidisciplinary optimization of aircraft, multifunctional systems, spacecraft dynamics and control, autonomous space robotics, microsatellites, space mechatronics, plasma-materials interactions and materials for fusion reactors.
-Details regarding entrance regulations and courses of study are available in the School of Graduate Studies's calendar and at www.utias.utoronto.ca.
+Details regarding entrance regulations and courses of study are available in the School of Graduate Studies Calendar and on the UTIAS website.

 Students who graduated in another branch of engineering, mathematics, physics or chemistry may be admitted to the graduate program.
 In those cases, the courses leading to the MASc or MEng degree will be arranged on an individual basis to make up for deficiencies in undergraduate training.